vuer13/retina-disease-cnn/README.md

 This model prioritizes reducing false negatives over false positives, as it is clinically safer to mistakenly flag a healthy retina for review than to miss a diseased retina and leave it undetected.

+---

-Challenges:
+## Challenges:
 - Class 0 (non-diseased) had significantly fewer samples than class 1 (diseased), so I applied resampling to balance the training set.
 As a result, the model may have reduced performance when classifying healthy retinas due to limited representative data

+---

 ## Future Plans
-- Create a front end for users to try classifying their retina
+- Develop a frontend interface to allow users to upload and classify their own retinal images
-- Transfer Learning to improve the model
+- Implement transfer learning to improve model performance and training efficiency
+- Reduce false negatives and improve recall for class 0 (healthy); this will require collecting more healthy retinal images for training
+- Extend the model to classify specific retinal diseases
+- Find a better dataset to classify diabetic retinopathy specifically